How to Build a Competitive Intelligence Program from Meeting Data

 Getting Started

 Install IceCubes on Chrome or Edge and start capturing your sales calls.
-Set up Smart Tags for your key competitors.
+Add your key competitors in Settings > Sales & Custom Insights.
 After a few weeks of data collection, you will have the foundation for a data-driven competitive intelligence program.
 Your first 50 AI credits are free.

 For more on competitor mention tracking, see Competitor Mentions in Sales Calls.
 For Smart Tags, read Smart Tags for Sales Teams.